phuongtung1/CDE_wind_data_processing/README.md

 > conda install -c esri arcgis

-you must also have arcgis pro installed on your computer i think
+you must also have arcgis pro installed on your computer i think.

+add your arcgis credentials in the `ARCGIS_PASSWORD.py` file.
+(NOTE: DO NOT PUT THE FILE WITH YOUR CREDENTIALS ONTO GITHUB OR ANY PUBLIC FILE STORAGE SERVICES!!)

 you can then run `update-arcgis-data.ipynb` in jupyter-notebook (with anaconda environment that has arcgis installed)